odpi/egeria/open-metadata-resources/open-metadata-deployment/charts/lab/README.md

 ...Successfully got an update from the "stable" chart repository Update Complete.

-$ helm dependency update egeria-labs
+$ helm dependency update lab

 Hang tight while we grab the latest from your chart repositories...
 ...Unable to get an update from the "local" chart repository (http://127.0.0.1:8879/charts):